0%

 High Sierra installation

-Found OpenCore Legacy Patcher - patches newer unsupported macOS versions onto old hardware.
-Decided to test the limits.
+Found OpenCore Legacy Patcher.
+It patches newer macOS versions onto old hardware.
+I wanted to see how far this thing could go.

 Initial state